mohamad-hasan-sohan-ajini/CPPG2P/README.md

 ## Prerequisites
 The `Pre-cxx11 ABI` version of `Libtorch` for cpu must be downloaded from [here](https://pytorch.org/).
-The `libtorch` folder and it's contents is a must have to compile this project.
+Extract it in a folder named `torch_deps`.
+The `torch_deps/libtorch` folder and it's contents is a must have to compile this project.

-Also shared objects that are necessary for running the binaries are located in `libtorch/lib`.
+Also shared objects that are necessary for running the binaries are located in `torch_deps/libtorch/lib`.

 ## Compilation
 A make file is provided to compile this project, but before running the `make` command, create `obj` and `build` directories.